EzGrade/EzGrade/README.md

-# Welcome to my About Me
+# Welcome to My About Me
-Thanks for visiting my profile, it means a lot to me.
-Here I'll tell you some information about me as a person and as a developer.
+Thank you for visiting my profile; it means a lot to me.
+Here, I will share some information about myself as a person and as a developer.

-## About me
+## About Me
-I'm 17 y.o python developer from Ukraine.
-Learning python and trying to learn c++.
-Programming from almost 3 years.
+I'm a 17-year-old Python developer from Ukraine.
+I have been learning Python for almost 3 years and am also working on learning C++.

-## About me as a programmer
+## About Me as a Programmer
-I know almost all of basics of Python and C++.
-Currently improving my knowledge in OOP(_Object Oriented Programming_).
-Moving towards to backend developing, learning FastAPI.
-Currently working on backend of big site.
-It involves:
+I am proficient in the basics of Python and C++.
+Currently, I am enhancing my understanding of Object-Oriented Programming (OOP).
+I'm moving towards backend development and am currently learning FastAPI.
+I am also working on the backend of a large website, which involves:
-- Script from github(amazon flex offers parser), I rewrote more then half of it
+- Refactoring a GitHub script (Amazon Flex offers parser); I have rewritten more than half of it.
-- Bot that handles commands from telegram, and site using websocket
+- Developing a bot that handles commands from Telegram and interacts with the website using web sockets.
-- A lot of async functions
+- Implementing numerous async functions.

-I already write more than 10 telegram bots, from easiest, to hardest.
-Currently 2 of them I sold, and it perfectly works.
+I have already created more than 10 Telegram bots, ranging from simple to complex.
+I have successfully sold 2 of them, both of which work perfectly.

-## My stack
+## My Stack
 - Python
    - __Aiogram__
    - __Asyncio__